Big O notation: Equals sign

+Typesetting

+Big O is typeset as an italicized uppercase "O, as in the following example: $O(n^2)$.
+In TeX, it is produced by simply typing 'O' inside math mode.
+Unlike Greek-named Bachmann–Landau notations, it needs no special symbol.
+However, some authors use the calligraphic variant $\mathcal{O}$ instead.

 The big-O originally stands for "order of" ("Ordnung", Bachmann 1894), and is thus a Latin letter.
 Neither Bachmann nor Landau ever call it "Omicron".
 The symbol was much later on (1976) viewed by Knuth as a capital omicron, probably in reference to his definition of the symbol Omega.
 The digit zero should not be used.